huggingface/diffusers/docs/source/en/api/workflows.md

 Loading from a specific workflow is possible by specifying the `filename` argument inside the [`DiffusionPipeline.load_workflow`] method.

-## Some common gotchas
+## Unsupported serialization types

-Image-to-image pipelines like [`StableDiffusionControlNetPipeline`] accept one or more images in their calls.
-Currently, workflows don't support the serialization of call arguments that are of type `PIL.Image.Image` or `List[PIL.Image.Image]`.
-To make those pipelines work with workflows, you will have to manually pass the images.
+Image-to-image pipelines like [`StableDiffusionControlNetPipeline`] accept one or more images in their `call` method.
+Currently, workflows don't support serializing `call` arguments that are of type `PIL.Image.Image` or `List[PIL.Image.Image]`.
+To make those pipelines work with workflows, you need to pass the images manually.

-Let's say you have generated a workflow with the following:
+Let's say you generated the workflow below:

 ```python
 from diffusers import StableDiffusionControlNetPipeline, ControlNetModel, UniPCMultistepScheduler